CarrotyLemons/crtag/README.md

 # Features
 - Can add attributes to attributes
 - Able to search directories by tag
-    - name
-    - alias'
 - Should work on all UNIX based OS's
 - CLI
 - Tag metadata is bundled inside the tagged directory as `CRTag.toml` sidecar files inside `.crtag` directories
 - Changes made are pushed out to the filesystem

-CRTag must be run inside a directory that contains a `CRTagDefinitions.toml` which will hold all the tags and aliases.
+CRTag must be run inside a directory that contains a `CRTagDefinitions.toml` which will hold all the tags.
 The program will attempt to search upwards for these definitions but will error if not found.

 All tags can only be ASCII symbols.
 This is not enforced but the program is not guaranteed to work with other character sets.